UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Configurations/LAB60/index.rst

 LAB60
 =====

+The ANHA4-SPG12-LAB60 configuration (LAB60 for short) features a regional ANHA4 parent domain with 2 2-way nests.
+One nest takes places within the North Atlantic sub-polar gyre (very similar to our ANHA4-SPG12 configuration), with another nest inside the first nest.
+The intermediate nest in the sub-polar gyre increases the horizontal resolution threefold (to 1/12 degree), and the final nest in the Labrador Sea further increases the horizontal resolution by 5-fole (to 1/60 degree).
+All domains within this configuration share an identical vertical structure of 75 levels where the surface layers are the shallowest, with deeper grids progressively thicker.

+The full documentation for this configuration can be found within `Geoscientific Model Development <https://doi.org/10.5194/gmd-13-4959-2020>`_.

 .. figure:: ./LAB60_Config.png

 Figure Caption: The horizontal and vertical grid spacing for each domain of our LAB60 configuration.